Liberia

-Liberia was the first African republic to proclaim its independence and is Africa's first and oldest modern republic.
-It was among the few African countries to maintain its sovereignty during the Scramble for Africa.
-During World War II, Liberia supported the United States war effort against Germany, and in turn received considerable American investment in infrastructure, which aided the country's wealth and development.
+Liberia was the first African republic to gain independence and is Africa's oldest continuously independent country.
+Ethiopia was never colonized, but endured an Italian occupation from 1936 to 1941.
+Both Liberia and Ethiopia were spared from the European colonial Scramble for Africa.
+Early 20th century Liberia saw large investment in rubber production by Firestone Tire and Rubber Company.
+These investments led to large-scale changes in Liberia's economy, work force, and climate.
+During World War II, Liberia supported the U.S. war effort against Nazi Germany and in turn received considerable American investment in infrastructure, which aided the country's wealth and development.
 President William Tubman encouraged economic and political changes that heightened the country's prosperity and international profile; Liberia was a founding member of the League of Nations, United Nations, and the Organisation of African Unity.